elastic/search-ui/README.md

 <a id="search-ui"></a>

-Use the out of the box components, styles, and layouts to build search experiences quickly.
+Use out of the box components, styles, and layouts to build a search experience quickly.

 ```jsx
 import React from "react";